 The future of growth and connection must be decarbonized.
 In 2022, we continued to work with our partners, businesses, technology, and all levels of government to innovate and advance our goal of becoming the world's greenest airport while supporting the decarbonization of aviation.

-At YVR, we have a long history of innovation and sustainability and are proud to be at the forefront of creating a greener, more resilient future for our airport, the aviation industry, our community and the economy that supports it.
+history of innovation and sustainability and are proud to be at the forefront of creating a greener, more resilient future for our